canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-spark-shell.md

 128
 ```

-Here, we parallelize the the tax into two executors, where each line is processed by an executor pod.
+Here, we parallelize the the tax into two executors (passed as an argument to `parallelize` function), where each line is processed by an executor pod.
 The number of vowels in each line is then added up to calculate the total number of occurrences of vowel characters in the string.
-This kind of parallelization of task is useful in processing very large data sets which helps in reducing the processing time significantly.
+This kind of parallelization of task is particularly useful in processing very large data sets which helps in reducing the processing time significantly.

+To exit from PySpark shell, you can simply run `exit()` or press `Ctrl` + Z key combination.

 ### Scala Shell